 For this evaluation, to allow comparisons to occur, two "control groups" were created using propensity score matching conducted by the Revenue and Fiscal Affairs Office (RFA)-a technique used to match children from the treatment group to their most similar non-PAT peers within the State of South Carolina.
 Simple Random Sampling (SRS) was done using SAS using Proc SurveySelect.
-The first control group consisted of youth who were turning 5 by 9/1 of FY16, FY17, or FY18.
+The first control group consisted of youth who were turning 5 by September 1 of FY17, FY18, or FY19.
 This control group was based on Medicaid and Department of Education data and matched on county, age, gender, poverty, and reported race/ethnicity of the child.
-The second control group consisted of youth under 5 as of 9/1 of FY16, FY17 or FY18.
+The second control group consisted of youth under 5 as of September 1 of FY17, FY18, or FY19.
 This group was based on Medicaid data only and matched on county, age, gender, poverty, and reported race/ethnicity of the child.
+The second control group consisted of youth under 5 as of September 1 of FY17, FY18, or FY19.
+This group was based on Medicaid data only and matched on county, age, gender, noverty, and reported race/ethnicity of the child.
 Children missing any data on county, age, gender, race/ethnicity were excluded from matching.
-To ensure a robust sample that accounted for minority classes/groups, oversampling was done as close to 3x when possible.
+To ensure a robust sample that accounted for minority classes/groups, oversampling was done as close to three times the treatment sample wherever possible.
 The first control group was requested to ensure sufficient data were available for Department of Education variables, but in general was too small for use in analyses.
 Matched analyses (i.e., those analyses comparing the treatment group to a matched comparison group) thus focus on the second control group.